yamcs/yamcs/docs/server-manual/security/authmodules/spnego.rst

 SPNEGO AuthModule
 =================

-This AuthModule supports authentication of users via an external Kerberos server.
-It does not support authorization and must therefore be stacked together with another AuthModule.
+This AuthModule supports Single Sign On authentication of users via SPNEGO.
+This is usually stacked together with the :doc:`kerberos` module in case the single sign on does not work, or in case Yamcs is accessed from a non-web context.

 Class Name